DiscreteTom/UniStart/README.md

     this.onEnable.AddListener(() => print("enable")).Invoke();

     // you can also manage children's lifecycle easily
-    // without creating a new class.
-    var child = this.transform.Find("Child").gameObject;
+    // without creating a new class file. var child = this.transform.Find("Child").gameObject;
     child.GetOrAddComponent<ComposableBehaviour>().onUpdate.AddListener(() => { });
   }